-within the timeline foreseen by Article 70 of Regulation (EU) 2017/745, the sponsor receives from the concerned Member State the notification confirming that the application submitted according to point (c) has been considered complete and the clinical investigation falls within the scope of the Regulation (EU) 2017/745;
+By way of derogation from the first subparagraph of this paragraph, from … [OP please insert the date – 1 year and 1 day after the date of application of this Regulation] until … [OP please insert the date – 18 months after the date of application of this Regulation], the manufacturer may only place on the market or put into service the products that meet the conditions laid down in that subparagraph, if the sponsor has received from the Member State concerned a notification confirming that the application referred to in the second subparagraph of this paragraph is complete and that the clinical investigation falls within the scope of the Regulation (EU) 2017/745.

-the sponsor starts the clinical investigation within six months from the first starting date as allowed according to Article 70(7) of Regulation (EU) 2017/745.

-Even if the conditions a) and b) are met, the manufacturer shall not place on the market or put into service the devices from [OP please insert the date = 1 year after the date of application of this Regulation], if the conditions c), d) and e) are not met by such date.
+By way of derogation from the first subparagraph, from … [OP please insert the date – 18 months and 1 day after the date of application of this Regulation] until … [OP please insert the date – 3 years after the date of application of this Regulation], the manufacturer may only place on the market or put into service the products that meet the conditions laid down in that subparagraph, if the sponsor has started the clinical investigation.

-A device for which clinical investigations do not need to be performed, but for which, in accordance with Articles 52 and 53 of Regulation (EU) 2017/745, a notified body has to be involved in the conformity assessment, may continue to be placed on the market, made available on the market or put into service until [OP please insert the date = 1 year after the date of application of this Regulation], if the following conditions are met and:
+A product for which clinical investigations do not have to be performed in accordance with Article 61 of Regulation (EU) 2017/745, but in the conformity assessment of which a notified body has to be involved in accordance with Article 52 of that Regulation, may be placed on the market, made available on the market and put into service until … [OP please insert the date – 1 year after the date of application of this Regulation], provided that the following conditions are met:

-the device was already lawfully marketed in the Union before [OP please insert the date = date of application of this Regulation] and continues to comply with the legal requirements applicable to it before the date of application of this Regulation;
+the product was already lawfully marketed in the Union before … [OP please insert the date of application of this Regulation] and continues to comply with the requirements of Union and national law that were applicable to it before … [OP please insert the date of application of this Regulation];

-there are no significant changes in the design and intended purpose of the devices;
+there are no significant changes in the design and intended purpose of the product.

-by [OP please insert the date = 3 months after the date of application of this Regulation], a written agreement for the conformity assessment is signed by both the notified body and the manufacturer.
+By way of derogation from the first subparagraph, from … [OP please insert the date – 3 months after the date of application of this Regulation] until … [OP please insert the date – 1 year after the date of application of this Regulation], the manufacturer may only place on the market or put into service the products that meet the conditions laid down in that subparagraph, if a written agreement for the performance of the conformity assessment has been signed by the notified body and the manufacturer.

-Without prejudice to provisions laid down in paragraph 2, where the notified body shall seek a scientific opinion according to Article 52(9) of Regulation (EU) 2017/745, the deadline referred to in paragraph 2 shall be [OP please insert the date = 1,5 years after the date of application of this Regulation].
+A product for which clinical investigations do not have to be performed in accordance with Article 61 of Regulation (EU) 2017/745, but in the conformity assessment of which a notified body has to be involved in accordance with Article 52 of that Regulation and the notified body must seek a scientific opinion in accordance with Article 52(9) of that Regulation, may be placed on the market, made available on the market and put into service until … [OP please insert the date – 18 months after the date of application of this Regulation], provided that the product meets the conditions laid down in paragraph 2, first subparagraph, points (a) and (b).